Politics of Tunisia: 2024 presidential elections

+Late August 2024, the Administrative Court ruled that these last three candidates must be allowed back in the race.
+The ISIE, whose members are mostly appointed by Saied, disregarded this ruling, arguing it hasn't it received it on time, which was denied by the Court.

 Politics and society

 Women's equality

 The now-defunct Chamber of Deputies had 23% women members in 2009, outpacing the percentage of women serving at the time in the U.S. Congress, which stood at 17% in the 111th Congress.
 More than one-fifth of the seats in both chambers of parliament were held by women, an exceptionally high level in the Arab world.

 Tunisia is the only country in the Arab world where polygamy is forbidden by law.
 This is part of a provision in the country's Code of Personal Status which was introduced by President Bourguiba in 1956.